tatsuky/complex-ts/README.md

 ```ts
 let c2 = c1.copy();
 ```
-This generates a different Complex object with the same `real` and `imag` properties.
+This generates a new Complex object with the same `real` and `imag` properties.

 ## Stringify
 ```ts